Finder expert rating

 Sheilas’ Wheels does not offer third party cover on its own.

-A policy excess is the amount you will have to pay of the total costs incurred from the claim, and will usually be up to £350.
-You can volunteer to have a higher excess to get cheaper insurance or a more expensive policy can mean paying less excess, but this will all be arranged when you take out your policy.
+A policy excess is the amount you will have to pay of the total costs incurred from the claim.
+You can volunteer to have a higher excess to get cheaper insurance, but make sure you can actually afford to pay this if you need to make a claim.

 If you require the 24-hour accident recovery service, call 0800 032 9083.
 If you need the 24-hour windscreen repair helpline, call 0800 032 9083.